Shawn-Xu/PPIP/docs/index.md

 - d) Copy known protein sequence (e.g. NR, RefSeq, Uniprot) to the <config/blastdb> (Recommend).
 - e) Download the uniref90.annot.gz and uniref90.fasta.gz to the <config/sma3sdb> from www.bioinfocabd.upo.es/sma3s/db (Required if the annotation tool is configured to use Sma3s).

 >NOTE1: The input mass spectra formats can be mzML, mzXML, mzML, mgf, ms2, pkl and _dta.txt.
-In many case, msconvert (http://proteowizard.sourceforge.net/tools/msconvert.html) can be used to convert all common raw formats into those open data formats described before.
+In many case, [msconvert](http://proteowizard.sourceforge.net/tools/msconvert.html) can be used to convert all common raw formats into those open data formats described before.

 >NOTE2: It is recommended to prepare the Blast database in the **<config/blastdb>** folder so that the bioactive peptides could get the relevant protein functional description.
 Otherwise, the procedure of protein entry anotation will be skipped.
-As for the common databases, NCBI NR could be obtained from NCBI ftp server (https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz), and alternative manually annotated and non-redundant protein database could also be acquired from UniProt Knowledgebase (ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz).
+As for the common databases, NCBI NR could be obtained from [NCBI ftp server](https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz), and alternative manually annotated and non-redundant protein database could also be acquired from [UniProt Knowledgebase](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz).

 A specific example that annotation tool is set as **KOBAS**: